 Good writing is not enough to get a high PTE Core Writing Email score.
 PTE Core test-takers must also know what to write and how to structure their email correctly.

 This blog by PTE Magic explains the task format and scoring system for beginners.
 We also provide templates for common topics and tips to master the task.
+Our teaching methods are continually refined to provide personalized attention and the best possible support, ensuring every student’s success drives our approach.

 Check them out below!